Metaphysical Unified Field Theory of Disciplines:

 Conation comes from the Latin conatus: effort, striving, endeavor.
 In classical metaphysics it names the inclination of a being to persist, continue, and enhance its own existence by bearing time for others (Olds 2026a).
 Hobbes, Descartes, and Spinoza each take up that line of thought, though with sharply different horizons, to describe motion, inertia, appetite, and self-preservation.

-A fuller account begins only when conation is read theologically, as the endeavor of grace rather than as blind mechanism or sealed self-preserving urge.
+A fuller account begins when conation is read theologically, as the endeavor of grace instead of blind mechanism or sealed self-preserving urge.
 Conatus names a differentiating taxis toward value, a hard and active commitment to preserve and enhance life, and finally divine generosity extended into creaturely being.

 Here the concept of conation reaches full historical significance.
 It becomes the bridge between classical metaphysics and biblical anthropology.
 Hebrew anthropology begins with the heart, lev, as the buckled center of intent, action, and covenantal direction, not with will as an interiorized psychological faculty subordinated to self-interested cognition.
 In the Shema, action is fastened to the heart before it is abstracted into concept.